McGinn/mcginn.github.io/content/the-undoing-project-bibliography.md

 Title: A hyperlinked bibliography of "The Undoing Project"
 Date: 2017-03-10

+Below is the bibliography for *[The Undoing Project]*.
+I have added links to materials and books referenced wherever they are available.

 ### Introduction: The problem that never goes away

 1. Thaler, Richard H., and Cass R. Sunstein.
 "Who's on First."
 New Republic, August 31, 2003. <https://newrepublic.com/article/61123/whos-first>.